 Singapore is an exceptionally safe country with low crime rates and a zero-tolerance policy when it comes to drugs.

 - CON: Poor pedestrian and cyclist safety

 Pedestrians do not have the right of way in Singapore, so it's a smart idea to use crosswalks whenever possible.
-Sometimes bikes share the sidewalks with pedestrians, but sidewalks tend to be really small so this can be dangerous.
-There is limited cycling infrastructure in Singapore and most cars and trucks do not look out for bikes on the road.
+Sometimes bikes share the sidewalks with pedestrians, but sidewalks tend to be narrow so this can be dangerous.
+Although work is being done to rectify this, there is currently limited cycling infrastructure in Singapore and most cars and trucks do not look out for bikes on the road.
 Anyone who is going to ride a bike should wear a helmet and be as predictable on the road as possible.
 Use the Park Connector pathways when possible to avoid the dangerous roads.

 Social scene in Singapore